4

 • A New Vision for Community Integration: Nebraska's Olmstead Plan - The refreshed 2024 Olmstead Plan serves as a strategic roadmap, outlining our commitment to ensuring that individuals with disabilities can live, learn, work, and enjoy life in the most integrated settings.
 This collaborative effort has resulted in a comprehensive plan, organized into broad goals, specific outcomes, and annual benchmarks, reflecting the dedication of advocates and public servants in shaping the State's vision for the coming years.

-• Olmstead Fact Sheet - general information in multiple languages:
+• Olmstead Fact Sheet - general information is in multiple languages on our Other Language page.

 2024 Olmstead Evaluation - Partners for Insightful Evaluations